 Many cases respond within the first few treatments.
 However, each case is different and may require additional treatment.
 As with all health care modalities, some cases will not respond to treatment.

 Bloating, cramping, reflux, heartburn, gas, diarrhea, nausea, runny nose, sneezing, congestion, post-nasal drip, itchy watery eyes, coughs, wheezing, red, scaly or itchy rashes, hives, itchy skin, hyperactivity, mood swings, headaches, fatigue

 No, patients do not need to stop taking medication that has been prescribed by a medical doctor without his/her authorization.
 You may continue taking over the counter medication to control current symptoms, as this will not affect the treatment.

 AAT does not offer allergy testing only an assessment of what may be causing a stress to various systems.
 Patients are encouraged to bring in allergy tests from their physicians.

 No. A food intolerance is different from an allergy or sensitivity in that there may be an enzyme deficiency, which inhibits the body from properly digesting the substance.
 Such cases are not affected by the treatment.

 AAT does not treat any symptoms of allergies or sensitivities involving life threatening reactions or anaphylaxis.
 Strict avoidance is always advised.

-This website serves as a practitioner referral source only.
+This web site serves as a referral source for AAT clinics.
 For further information, please contact your nearest AAT practitioner: Clinic Locations